Get Your Best Mortgage Deal... FOR FREE!

 Release equity

-Transfer your residential property to buy-to-let
+Transfer your residential mortgage to buy-to-let mortgage

-Mortgage lenders can give their consent to let to enable you to transfer your residential property as a rental.
+Mortgage providers can give their consent to let to enable you to transfer your residential property as a rental.
 This is often known as ‘consent to let’.
-Our experience is most mortgage lenders will only give you permission for a limited amount of time usually 1-2 years and then after this will insist that your residential mortgage is changed to a buy-to-let mortgage.
+Our experience is most lenders will only give you permission for a limited amount of time usually 1-2 years and then after this will insist that your residential mortgage is changed to a buy-to-let mortgage.

 Alternatively, it can be more profitable to sell your current property and rent a property until you are ready to buy.
 The process will save you the stamp of duty surcharge cost.